 The administration costs of providing the factoring service is covered by the annual management fee which we charge to all owners.
 This fee enables us to offer a range of services including organising common repairs and major works, arranging buildings insurance, organising and attending owners’ meetings, communicating with you via our newsletters and website and issuing invoices and statements of account.

-We charge a flat rate fee, which is reviewed as part of our annual budgetary process and is based on a number of factors.
+Historically we have charged a flat rate fee, which is reviewed as part of our annual budgetary process and is based on a number of factors.
 These include the management cost per property, staff costs, business overheads, inflation and a financial return set by our Management Committee.
-The Management Fee for 2020/21 has been set at £146.00, plus VAT.
+The management fee for 2021/22 has been set at £156.00 plus VAT per annum.

 Our aim is to keep the management fee as competitive as possible, while delivering an excellent level of service to all of our customers.
 We always welcome customer feedback as we strive to continually improve the services offered.